Photo | 承燁 韓

 There are some in the travel and tourism industry that are taking measures to protect children and victims of human trafficking by way of a Code of Conduct.
 Companies, including airlines and hotels, voluntarily adopt policies and implement strategies aimed at stopping the exploitation of children in the tourism industry.

 Although perhaps rare, there is another side to sex tourism.
-For example, the British sex tourists featured in the following mini-documentary, say they went to Thailand for sex—but found love and marriage as well.
+For example, the British sex tourists featured in the following mini-documentary "Love Me Long Time" say they went to Thailand for sex—but found love and marriage as well.

 While it may appear that some Thai women are making personal choices to work in the sex industry, if other opportunities for economic prosperity existed, would they make the same choices, or not?